vishnupriyapesu/pes_class_asic/README.md

  **why flops?**

->  if inputs are given ,ouputs appears after some propogation delay ,because of propogation delay the outs will have some glitches.
+>  if inputs are given ,ouputs appears after some propogation delay ,because of propogation delay the outputs will have some glitches.

 >  more the number of combinational circuit more the glitch so ,we should avoid this glitch